Dick's Sporting to invest in UK's JJB Sports

-U.S. sporting goods retailer Dick's Sporting Goods Inc said it has agreed to make a 20 million pound investment in British sportswear retailer JJB Sports Plc.
+Sporting goods retailer Dick's Sporting Goods Inc (DKS.N) said it has agreed to make a 20 million pound ($31.75 million)investment in British sportswear retailer JJB Sports Plc JJB.L.

-Dick's will purchase 18.75 million pounds in junior secured convertible notes and 1.25 million pounds in ordinary shares of JJB Sports, subject to approval of the Wigan, UK-based company's shareholders.
+Dick's will purchase 18.75 million pounds ($29.76 million) in junior secured convertible notes and 1.25 million pounds ($1.98 million) in ordinary shares of JJB Sports, subject to approval of the Wigan, UK-based company's shareholders.

 Pittsburgh-based Dick's has also received an option to buy an additional 20 million pounds in junior secured convertible notes of JJB in connection with a follow-on financing expected to take place in the first quarter of 2013.